-Exelixis, Inc. EXEL delivered better-than-expected results for fourth-quarter 2018, wherein both earnings and revenues beat estimates on strong performance by Cabometyx.
+Exelixis, Inc. EXEL delivered better-than-expected results for first-quarter 2019, wherein both earnings and revenues beat estimates on strong performance by Cabometyx.

-The company reported earnings of 37 cents, easily beating the Zacks Consensus Estimate of 25 cents.
-The bottom line was also up from 12 cents in the year-ago quarter.
+Exelixis reported earnings of 27 cents, easily beating the Zacks Consensus Estimate of 24 cents.
+However, the bottom line declined from 40 cents in the year-ago quarter.

 Quarter in Detail

-In April 2016, the FDA approved a tablet formulation of cabozantinib, (distinct from the capsule form) under the brand name Cabometyx, for the treatment of advanced RCC in patients who have received prior anti-angiogenic therapy.
-The FDA also expanded the drug’s label for the treatment of previously untreated advanced RCC in December 2017.
+In April 2016, the FDA approved a tablet formulation of cabozantinib (distinct from the capsule form), under the brand name Cabometyx, for the treatment of advanced RCC in patients, who have received prior anti-angiogenic therapy.
+The company also expanded the drug’s label for the treatment of previously-untreated advanced RCC in December 2017.

-In the reported quarter, research and development expenses increased 77.9% to $57.3 million, stemming from higher personnel expenses and clinical trial costs.
-Selling, general and administrative expenses were $52.4 million, up 13.2% year over year, driven by increases in personnel expenses and stock-based compensation.
+In the reported quarter, research and development expenses increased 67.4% to $63.3 million, stemming from personnel expenses and clinical trial costs.
+Selling, general and administrative (SG&A) expenses were $60.1 million, up 11.3% year over year, driven by increases in personnel expenses and stock-based compensation.

 In January 2019, partner Daiichi Sankyo announced that Minnebro (esaxerenone) tablets were approved by the Japanese Ministry of Health, Labour and Welfare as a treatment for patients with hypertension.
-The compound was identified during the prior research collaboration between Exelixis and Daiichi Sankyo, which the companies entered into in March 2006, and has been subsequently developed by Daiichi Sankyo.
+The compound was identified during the prior research collaboration between Exelixis and Daiichi Sankyo, which the companies entered in March 2006, and has been subsequently developed by the latter.

-It ended the quarter with 34% market share backed by its broad label for advanced RCC and the recent NCCN update as the preferred TKI for the majority of both previously untreated and refractory RCC patients.
-Demand grew 6% sequentially.
-The company experienced a 10% increase in Cabometyx’s prescriber base compared with that in the third quarter.
+The company ended the quarter with 34% market share, backed by its broad label for advanced RCC.
+The company experienced a 10% increase in Cabometyx’s prescriber base from the fourth quarter.

 Exelixis currently carries a Zacks Rank #3 (Hold).
 You can see the complete list of today’s Zacks #1 Rank (Strong Buy) stocks here.